mahlvm/02_GoldenSquare_P3_01_unit_testing_parent_child_classes_bit/challenges/04_intermezzo_debugging_1.md

   You discover the bug first, and only then do you apply a change to fix it.
 If your change is wrong, you go back to discovery mode.

+  In Discovery Debugging, the code is an artefact to be studied.

 Both approaches are fine.
 If you can see the right change immediately and fix it, that's great!
 But if you find your changes don't work or the code is complex, Discovery Debugging is the right tool.